Food and Agricultural Education Act

 Article 1

-This Act is enacted in order to promote food and agricultural education as well as to strengthen linkages between diet, environment, and agriculture in order to enhance citizens’ health; to pass along and draw attention to dietary and agricultural culture; to promote the sustainable development of agricultural and fishing communities, agriculture, and the environment; and to improve the national food and agricultural education system and training of relevant personnel.
+This Act is enacted to promote comprehensive food and agricultural education, as well as to strengthen linkages between diet, environment, and agriculture in order to enhance citizens’ health.
+It aims to preserve and promote food and agricultural culture, and facilitate the sustainable development of rural areas, agriculture, and the environment.; and to establish a robust national food and agricultural education system along with training of relevant personnel.

 Article 2

-The term “competent authorities” as used in this Act refers to the Council of Agriculture of the Executive Yuan at the central government level, to the municipal government at the municipality level, and to the county (city) government at the county (city) level.
+The term “competent authorities” as used in this Act refers to the Ministry of Agriculture of the Executive Yuan at the central government level, the municipal government at the municipality level, and the county (city) government at the county (city) level.

 Article 3